Ready, Set, LEAP!

-The EAT study last year also adds to evidence that early introduction of high-risk foods, such as egg, is likely better than delayed introduction at preventing egg allergy.
+The EAT study last year also adds to evidence that early introduction of high-risk foods such as eggs is likely better than delayed introduction at preventing egg allergy.
 However, that may be more risky in the high-risk group.
-There are no guideline recommendations about how to introduce egg.
+There are not guideline recommendations about how to introduce egg.
 This is similar to the lack of recommendation about when to introduce peanut before these recommendations were released.
 We do not have evidence to answer the question.

 This raises a larger point – what is so special about peanut?
 Nothing.
-It just happens that they were able to do an amazing randomized controlled trial to answer the question, “Is eating peanut early and often better than delaying introduction to prevent peanut allergy?”
+It just happens that they were able to do an amazing randomized controlled to answer the question, “Is eating peanut earlier and often better than delaying introduction to prevent peanut allergy?”

-That study may eventually be done for egg.
+That study may be done for egg.
 But what about tree nuts?
 I surmise that a similar study for tree nuts may be very hard to do.
 Why?
 To answer, I will ask you, “Would you be willing to sign your up your high-risk child for a randomized controlled trial of early and often tree nut ingestion versus avoidance for five years in order to see which group develops more tree nut allergy when you know the answer to peanut?”
-If you believe the results of LEAP that delayed introduction increases risk then that is going to be a hard sell.
+That is going to be a hard sell.

 I would love to see those studies for egg, milk and tree nuts, but they will take a while.